autonity/docs.autonity.org/content/docs/validators/install-oracle/_index.md

 ```

 {{< alert title="Note" >}}
-The output above will vary depending on the version of the Autonity Go Client you have installed.
+The output above will vary depending on the version of the Autonity Oracle Server you have installed.
 Confirm that the "Version" field is consistent with the version you expect.
 {{< /alert >}}

 ## Next steps {#next}